queer/peckish/README.md

   how your code is built or installed, just about getting it from one package format to another.
-- peckish **does not** guarantee that files are placed in the correct locations in the package.
-It's up to you to make sure your package is valid for the target distro.
+- peckish **does not** guarantee that files are placed in the correct locations in the package, just that the package is valid.
+For example, if you convert a DEB to an RPM, you'll need to make sure that the files in the RPM are installed to the correct locations.
 - peckish **cannot** guarantee all dependencies are placed into the package correctly.
 It's up to you to make sure your package is statically linked, or that all dependencies are included in the package.